openrewrite/rewrite-docs/reference/jsonpath-and-jsonpathmatcher-reference.md

 # JsonPath and JsonPathMatcher reference

 {% hint style="info" %}
-Despite the name, `JsonPathMatcher` and `JsonPath` expressions may be used in other markup languages besides JSON which support it, such as YAML.
-When we refer to "JSON" keep in mind JsonPathMatcher and JsonPath expressions apply to markup languages which have a JsonPathMatcher implementation, such as YAML.
+Despite the name, `JsonPathMatcher` and `JsonPath` expressions may be used in other markup languages besides JSON that support it, such as YAML.
+When we refer to "JSON" keep in mind that `JsonPathMatcher` and `JsonPath` expressions apply to markup languages that have a `JsonPathMatcher` implementation, such as YAML.
 {% endhint %}

 `JsonPathMatcher` provides methods for matching the given cursor location using a provided `JsonPath` expression.
 "JsonPath" (sometimes stylized as JSONPath) is a query language for JSON, similar to how XPath is a query language for XML.
-Despite the name, JsonPathMatcher can be used on other languages besides JSON, such as YAML.
+Despite the name, JsonPathMatcher can be used in other languages besides JSON, such as YAML.

-JsonPathMatcher and JsonPath expressions go hand-in-hand.
-A JsonPath expression specifies a path to an element in the JSON or YAML structure.
-A JsonPathMatcher provides methods which visitors can use to make decisions about whether an LST element is a desired target.
+`JsonPathMatcher` and `JsonPath` expressions go hand-in-hand.
+A `JsonPath` expression specifies a path to an element in the JSON or YAML structure.
+A `JsonPathMatcher` provides methods that visitors can use to make decisions about whether an LST element is a desired target.

 ## JsonPath expression notation